alvarofernandezmalagon/TFM-Taxi-Fare-Prediction/README.md

 The tableau created, with the `taxi_visualized_sample.csv`, can be observed in Tableau Public [here](https://public.tableau.com/profile/alvaro.santiago.fernandez.malagon#!/vizhome/ChicagoTaxiVisualization/TaxiTripsVisualization?publish=yes) or in the tableau uploaded to the repository [`Chicago_Taxi_Visualization.twbx`](Visualization/Chicago_Taxi_Visualization.twbx).

 Note: In this repository you can also find the Tableau created with the complete csv `taxi_visualized.csv` (29 million records).
 However, due to the size it has not been possible to upload the .tbwx to the repository nor to upload it to the Tableau Public [`Chicago_Taxi_Visualization_Full_Data.twb`](Visualization/Chicago_Taxi_Visualization_Full_Data.twb).

+## Next Steps

+Although it has not been possible to model with 100% of the data, a fairly accurate model has been achieved with an RMSE of $2.60.

+The next steps will be to set up a cluster that allows us to model with 100% of the data and the very possible improvement of our results.

 ## About the author